nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 # Brevity

 This article is going to be short, perhaps even a little opinionated (the worst).
 In every programming language, you encounter certain scenarios that require that you handle code that might fail.
 Maybe you try to open a file that doesn't exist or that you don't have permission to open.
 Maybe a network request goes down due to a server being offline.
-This article primarily offers opinions on scalable patterns to reduce boilerplate code, and to increase robustness and performance in such scenarios.
+This article primarily offers opinions on scalable patterns to reduce boilerplate code, and to increase robustness and potentially performance in some scenarios.

 If you're looking to develop a better foundation with regards to Error Handling in javascript, I'd recommend reading [Triton's Error Handling in Node Js](https://www.tritondatacenter.com/node-js/production/design/errors), which this post may refer to from time to time.
 Here's an excerpt from the post that I think will offer a decent starting point to this discussion on error handling: